The Kingdom of God is like an Autostereogram

 The kingdom of heaven is like a treasure hidden in the field….
 (Matt.
 13:44)

 Some skeptics are critical of a God, they say, who would hide Himself.
 They say such a God would be deceptive, and who would respect a God like that?
-We read, though, that God shows Himself to humble, but not to the proud.
-Maybe god has a purpose in hiding the kingdom from the proud.
+The Bible recognizes this “hiddenness” of implicitly in the statement that God shows Himself to humble, but not to the proud.
+Maybe God has a purpose in “hiding” Himself.

 Jesus said,